How to Write Acceptance Criteria: Examples and Best Practices

 The product backlog is essentially a collection of user stories that informs the functional specification and the development of features for a particular product or service.
 User stories consist of three parts: a persona of the user the story is being written for, a description of the feature the user requires, and an explanation of the need the feature satisfies.

-Here’s how to write a user story:
+Here’s how to write user stories and acceptance criteria:

 As a (user) I want a (feature) so that I can (satisfy a need).